-The Royal Commission into Aged Care Quality and Safety (Royal Commission) 12 identified significant issues regarding oral health care for people living in residential aged care homes.
+The Royal Commission identified significant issues regarding the provision of oral healthcare for people living in residential aged care (RAC) homes.

 During the hearings it was made clear that in too many instances, residents' basic oral health needs are not being met.
-Implementing the oral health recommendations will promote dignity and respect for older adults, reduce likelihood of malnutrition, sarcopenia, and preventable hospitalisations from aspiration pneumonia.^{13,14}
+Implementing the Royal Commission's oral health recommendations will promote dignity and respect for older adults, reduce likelihood of malnutrition, sarcopenia, and preventable hospitalisations from aspiration pneumonia.^{11,12}